 Additionally we want to note that while this article may also apply to feelings of anger in everyday life, anger at systemic injustice is a different story.
 It shouldn’t be on you to manage these feelings; the pressure is on the entire system to change.

-We will stop being angry about injustice in America, especially toward Black and POC communities, when there is fundamental positive change toward equality and fair treatment.
+We will stop being angry about injustice in America, especially toward Black people and POC communities, when there is fundamental positive change toward equality and fair treatment.

 The function of anger